 If you would like to explore this option for you and your partner, consider contacting a Toronto marital agreements lawyer to discuss your unique situation.
-On top of helping to decide whether this is the right move for your marriage, a seasoned family lawyer could also provide guidance throughout the process of drafting and enforcing this kind of contract.
+On top of helping to decide whether this is the right move for your marriage, one of our seasoned family lawyers could also provide guidance throughout the process of drafting and enforcing this kind of contract.

 There are numerous reasons why creating a marital agreement—such as a prenup or postnup—could be beneficial for a married or engaged couple in Toronto, but perhaps the most prominent is that you will have more direct control over your assets in the event of a future divorce.
 Provincial law dictates that married couples who get divorced without such a contract in place are each entitled to an equal share of the marital estate (i.e., all shared assets and debts), which may not be an ideal situation for every marriage.

 If you or your spouse have a substantially higher net worth or own valuable assets that are likely to increase in value over time, a well-crafted spousal agreement would allow you to set out instructions in advance to ensure any future division of marital assets does not have an inequitable outcome.
 Likewise, marital contracts can include terms on how business partnerships and interests will be handled in the event of a divorce.